Skip to main content

 1. Challenge Credit: The request for academic credit resulting from experience or knowledge gained elsewhere for which transfer credit cannot be awarded.

-2. Continuance Course: A graduate level course which shows on a graduate student’s transcript.
+2. Continuance Course: A graduate-level course that shows on a graduate student’s transcript.
 Used to show attendance in the semester as well as for charging graduate fees.

 3. Corequisite Course: A course that must be taken concurrently with the course for which it is required.